 Also Featured In: Egyptian Birds, Birds that You'll Find in Puerto Rico

-Its striking black feathers make it easy to recognise along coastlines or near bodies of water.
-The bird can measure up to 1 metre long with a wingspan of around two metres and weighs roughly 3 kilograms.
+Its striking black feathers make it easy to recognize along coastlines or near bodies of water.
+The bird can measure up to 1 meter long with a wingspan of around two meters and weighs roughly 3 kilograms.

 In flight, its neck is stretched out straight ahead while its bill points downwards – an unmistakable sight for any keen observer.

-Cormorants are strong swimmers and excellent divers, frequently going underwater in search of food such as fish or crustaceans that they scavenge from the ocean floor.
+Cormorants are strong swimmers and excellent divers, frequently going underwater for food, such as fish or crustaceans that they scavenge from the ocean floor.

-They live primarily on coasts but have also been seen inland where there are suitable waterways available - providing another opportunity for nature lovers hoping to catch a glimpse of this impressive species.
+They live primarily on coasts but have also been seen inland where suitable waterways are available – providing another opportunity for nature lovers hoping to catch a glimpse of this impressive species.

 Phylum | Chordata |